rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case-helper-functions.md

       ![](../assets/personalization-uc-helpers-4.png)

-4. Remove the placeholder "string" from the expression.
+4. Remove the "string" placeholder from the expression.
-5. Add the personalization token for the customer's first name:
+5. Add the first name token:
-   1. Select **[!UICONTROL Profile]** in the list.
+   1. In the list, select **[!UICONTROL Profile]**.
    2. Select **[!UICONTROL Profile]** > **[!UICONTROL Person]** > **[!UICONTROL Full name]**.
    3. Add the **[!UICONTROL First name]** token to the expression.